What is counselling?

 If you are looking for a short foundation course, you can complete an Advanced or Graduate Certificate in Counselling to get an understanding of what counselling would involve before committing to a longer qualification.
 It could also be beneficial if you are looking to add counselling as an additional skill set to your professional practice.

 However, the minimum requirement to get a professional accreditation in counselling is a 3 year Bachelor of Counselling.
 Most accredited counselling schools in Melbourne offer flexible options to accommodate your commitments.
 They can be completed on-campus, online or through a blended learning system.

 Regardless of the learning pathway you choose, you will be introduced to counselling methodologies, human psychology, mental health, counselling ethics and learn about how to build counselling relationships.
 Additionally, these courses give you the chance to practice the skills you learnt in the classroom in a real-world setting through volunteer or work experience opportunities.

 If you're all set out to chase your dream job, Natural Therapy Pages is more than ready to ease the process for you by providing you with a comprehensive list of counselling courses in Melbourne.
 You can contact them directly to learn more about the payment options, curriculum and course duration.

-What happens after you complete your counselling course?
+What happens after you complete your counselling course in Melbourne?